 Language barrier in Angola

-Portuguese is the official language and very few outside of the oil and gas industry are likely to speak or understand English.
+Portuguese is the official language and few locals outside of the oil and gas industry are likely to speak or understand English.

 Managing culture shock in Angola

-Expats arriving in Angola should come prepared to be challenged – emotionally, psychologically and professionally – and come armed with a good understanding of the complexities and challenges facing a country which, within a lifetime, has transitioned from colonisation to civil war and then oil wealth.
+New arrivals in Angola should come prepared to be challenged – emotionally, psychologically and professionally – and come armed with a good understanding of the complexities and challenges facing a country that, within a lifetime, has undergone colonisation, civil war and then massive oil wealth.

 ►Learn more about the workplace in Doing Business in Angola

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Angola.
 Please contact us if you'd like to contribute.

 If you’re thinking about taking out private health insurance, our trusted partner Cigna Global is very aware of all the difficulties that expats can face when it comes to healthcare in a new location, so they have created a range of international health insurance plans specifically designed for expats, which you can tailor exactly to the needs and ensure access to quality care for you and your family.